comeonsunny/sunny-academic/content/publication/jumpORAM/index.md

 ---
-title: "Jump-ORAM: An ORAM Scheme Achieving Constant Bandwidth Blowup Without Server-side Computing Overhead"
+title: "Relax, Compensate and then Integrate"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Paolo Morettin
-- Rui Li
+- Fanqi Yan
-- Huafeng Ruan
+- Antonio Vergari
+- Guy Van den Broeck

 # Author notes (optional)
 author_notes: